sysops-notes/sysops-notes.github.io/sections/vpc.md

 	* Delete all subnets
 	* Delete custom security groups and custom route tables
 	* Detach any internet gateways or virtual private gateways
+* The primary Private IP address is kept until instance is terminated
+* The primary Public IP address is lost on instance stop, reboot or terminate

 ### Default VPC